vibi03/WeatherComparator/README.md

     - Page object model for better code reusability and maintainability
     - Properties file to maintain configurations, URI and URL
     - Utilities package for much code reusability.

+This project can be run directly as mvn project and doesn't need any environment variables preset.